walmartlabs/lacinia/docs/tutorial/init-schema.rst

    a REPL running, to start debugging an error elsewhere.

-A key advantage of Clojure is REPL-oriented development: we want to be able to run our code through its paces almost as soon as we've written it.
+A key advantage of Clojure is REPL-oriented development: we want to be able to run our code through its paces almost as soon as we've written it - and when we change code, we wan't to be able to try out the new version instantly.

-We can a bit of scaffolding in place in the ``user`` namespace.
+We can add a bit of scaffolding to the ``user`` namespace, specific to our needs in this project.
 When you launch a REPL, it always starts in this namespace.

 We can define the user namespace in the ``dev-resources`` folder; this ensures